Personalized Vision Care

 Adult Routine Care

-Dr. Poindexter and Dr. Wacker provide routine eye care, monitor the effects of systemic disease, such as diabetes, on your eye health and manage contact lens wear on new and established patients of all ages.
+Dr. Wacker provides routine eye care, monitor the effects of systemic disease, such as diabetes, on your eye health and manage contact lens wear on new and established patients of all ages.
 Call today to set up your yearly evaluation!

 Step 1: Print and place this chart in a handy, well-lighted place (such as your mirror or refrigerator) where you can look at it on a regular basis.